 - Prepare and Process Medical Accounts (BSBMED302) – Not an easy module, but definitely an important one.
 You will gain in-depth knowledge of an administrative function that is key to all medical practices.
 This includes Medicare (MBS) and veterans affairs bulk billing, WorkCover claims, Compulsory Third Party (CTP) motor vehicle accident claims, general doctor’s fees, and gap payments.

 - Applying the Principles of Confidentiality, Privacy, and Security within a Medical Environment (BSBMED305) – Confidentiality is a cornerstone of the doctor and patient relationship, and this module covers privacy legislation, along with the 13 Privacy Principles, which address the standards to follow when collecting patient information.

-- Medical Software Training – PracSoft training is a vital part of any medical receptionist course.
-PracSoft allows for efficient management and processing of many of the administrative functions in a medical practice, including appointment management, billing, Medicare claims, and administrative reporting.
-As the leading clinical and practice management software in Australia, PracSoft is used throughout the healthcare industry.
+- Medical Software Training – software training is a vital part of any medical receptionist course, it allows for efficient management and processing of many of the administrative functions in a medical practice, including appointment management, billing, Medicare claims, and administrative reporting.
+Tutorials are provided in Best Practice and Pracsoft two of the leading clinical and practice management software providers in Australia, both commonly used throughout the healthcare industry.

 What to Expect after Enrolling?

 After successfully enrolling for the medical receptionist course, you will be allocated to a trainer and assessor, who will help you throughout the course duration.
 Students enrolled for online learning are expected to have access to a computer, with reliable internet connectivity, since all training and learning materials are in digital format.
 All students will receive login details for Medical Administration Training’s online learning platform, while also being advised of the due dates for any assessments.